Carrotor116/fserver/README.md

 # fserver
-a simple http.server implement with flask and gevent
+a simple http.server implemented with flask and gevent

 ### install